Nobody loves getting cold calls. (Well, almost nobody. If you’re the exception, drop your number in the comments below).

 - Is it going to be possible for reps to complete this task for every prospect in this sequence or cadence?

 If you can confidently answer “yes” to all four questions, then it’s time to test the tactic.
-Use your sales engagement platform to track performance metrics and adjust as needed.
+Use your sales execution platform to track performance metrics and adjust as needed.

 Inform through email